AI and Automated Systems and the Right to Health – Revisiting Law Accounting for the Exploitation of Users Preferences and Values

 Another issue that is becoming increasingly important is how the right to healthcare is to be balanced against the growing requirement for private ownership of data regarding, for example, business secrets, and healthcare technology and patents.

-Principal investigator: Ana Nordberg, Associate senior lecturer at Department of Law, Lund University
+Associate Senior Lecturer at Department of Law, Lund University